robertdias/IaC-101/Terraform/Session1/Session_1_Instructions.md

 Step 5: **Plan the Terraform deployment**

 - Plan the Terraform deployment and save the plan in a separate file by entering the command `terraform plan -out SingleVM.tfplan`
-- Quick note about terraform plan; running `terraform plan` will print the plan to the terminal and it will ot be stores elsewhere.
+- Quick note about terraform plan; running `terraform plan` will print the plan to the terminal and its not stored elsewhere.
 Outputting the plan to a .tfplan file will enable later review of the plan.

 ![Terraform Plan start](/.attachments/tf-plan1.png)